cognitedata/cognite-sdk-js/guides/monorepo.md

 This means you can still use Go To Definition from test into source, and even into other packages.
 When running tests, however, packages' `dist/index.js` files are used, so run `yarn build` first.

-In the rare event you open up the generated `codeSnippets/` folder manually, you can also there use Go To Definition thanks to different `tsconfig.json` and `tsconfig.build.json` files.

 ## Versioning and releasing
 See [Contributing](../CONTRIBUTING.md).